Skip to content

 1. insert your disc correctly

-For auto-dumping to work, your menstrual disc must be inserted properly.
-It should sit higher in the vaginal canal, behind the pubic bone, forming a gentle seal that prevents leaks.
+For auto-dumping to work effectively, your menstrual disc must be positioned correctly.
+It should sit higher in the vaginal canal, behind the pubic bone, forming a secure seal that prevents leaks.

-Auto-dumping occurs naturally when you're sitting on the toilet.
+Auto-dumping naturally occurs while sitting on the toilet.
 The pelvic muscles push against the disc, causing it to shift slightly and release fluid.
-Most users find that no additional effort is required for this process to happen.
+Most users find that no additional effort is needed for this process.

-There's no need to force anything!
-The auto-dumping mechanism is triggered naturally when you use the bathroom.
-After emptying, the disc typically returns to its correct position automatically.
+There’s no need to force anything!
+The auto-dumping mechanism is triggered naturally during bathroom use.
+After emptying, the disc typically returns to its correct position on its own.

-If you feel that the disc has shifted after auto-dumping, you can use a clean finger to gently reposition it above the pubic bone.
+If you feel that the disc has shifted after auto-dumping, use a clean finger to gently reposition it above the pubic bone.

-Auto-dumping is particularly beneficial for people with heavy flows, as it allows for longer intervals between manual changes and reduces the frequency of disc cleaning.
-However, it’s important to note that auto-dumping is not a replacement for regular cleaning.
-You should still remove and clean your disc every 12 hours to ensure hygiene.
+Auto-dumping is particularly advantageous for those with heavy flows, as it extends the time between manual emptying and reduces the frequency of disc cleaning.
+However, it’s essential to remember that auto-dumping is not a substitute for regular cleaning.
+You should still remove and clean your disc every 12 hours to maintain proper hygiene.

-When compared to other period products like tampons or menstrual cups, auto-dumping makes menstrual discs a more convenient and low-maintenance option for those seeking ease of use.
+Compared to other period products like tampons or menstrual cups, the auto-dumping feature makes menstrual discs a more convenient and low-maintenance option.

 what if my disc doesn’t auto dump?

-It’s normal for some users not to experience auto-dumping, depending on how the disc fits your body.
-If the disc fits snugly between the pubic bone and vaginal fornix, it may not tip enough to release fluid.
+Some users may not experience auto-dumping, depending on how the disc fits their body.
+If the disc sits snugly between the pubic bone and vaginal fornix, it may not tip enough to release fluid.

-If you notice leaking at times other than when you're using the toilet, it could be a sign that the disc is too large or not positioned correctly.
-Adjusting the size or placement of the disc may resolve this issue.
+If you notice leaking at times other than when you're using the toilet, it could indicate that the disc is too large or not positioned correctly.
+Adjusting the size or placement of the disc may help resolve this.

-how to know if your disc is leaking or auto dumping
+how to tell if your disc is leaking or auto dumping

 final thoughts on how to auto dump a menstrual disc

-Auto-dumping is a standout feature that enhances the convenience of using a menstrual disc, especially for those with heavy menstrual flow.
-By understanding how to auto dump a menstrual disc, you can maximise the benefits of this feature and enjoy a more hassle-free period experience.
-Even if auto-dumping is not experienced, menstrual discs provide a comfortable and sustainable solution for managing your period.
+Auto-dumping is a standout feature that enhances the convenience of using a menstrual disc, especially for those with a heavier flow.
+By understanding how to auto dump a menstrual disc, you can maximise this function and enjoy a more hassle-free period experience.
+Even if auto-dumping doesn’t occur for you, menstrual discs remain a comfortable and sustainable period care solution.

-If you have any questions or want to explore more about menstrual discs, check out my mimi's range of products and helpful resources for a more comfortable period experience.
+If you have any questions or want to learn more about menstrual discs, explore my mimi's range of products and helpful resources for a more comfortable period experience.